Home Insurance Mitigation Credits: Save Money by Protecting Your Home

 Find your best options in less than 2 minutes

-Home insurance premiums are at record highs, but there's a powerful strategy most homeowners overlook: investing in mitigation upgrades that qualify you for meaningful insurance discounts.
-From FORTIFIED roofs and hurricane shutters to defensible space and water shutoff systems, the right improvements can reduce your annual premiums by 5% to 40% — and sometimes more.
+Home insurance premiums are still climbing in 2026, but there's a powerful strategy most homeowners overlook: investing in mitigation upgrades that qualify you for meaningful insurance discounts.
+From FORTIFIED roofs and hurricane shutters to defensible space and automatic water shutoff systems, the right improvements can reduce your annual premiums by 5% to 55% depending on where you live and what peril you address.

 Key Pinch Points